min2ha/ukwa-site/content/target/71851/index.en.md

   "subject": "Brexit"
 }

-# Express: 'It was a DECISIVE vote' Tory fury over party plot to rubbish Canada-style Brexit deal

 BREXIT-backing Tories were furious after a plot by party rivals to rubbish their plan for a Canada-style trade deal with the EU was revealed.